llin60/edge-ai-suites/metro-ai-suite/visual-search-qa/docs/user-guide/get-started.md

 In order to save time, only a subset of the dataset would be processed.
 They are stored in `$HOME/data/DAVIS/subset`, use this path to do the next step.

+Make sure the dataset is prepared BEFORE deploying the application.

 ### Use it on Web UI
 Go to `http://{host_ip}:17580` with a browser.
 Put the exact path to the subset of demo dataset (usually`/home/user/data/DAVIS/subset`) into `file directory on host`.
 Click `UpdataDB`.
 Wait for a while and click `showInfo`.
 You should see that the number of processed files is 25.